 I made this very popular name search printable, but I wanted to make another printable that would help kids learn to write their name too.

-That’s why I made these editable name spelling and tracing printables that are effective and engaging for kids.
+That’s why I made these editable name tracing printable worksheets that are effective and engaging for kids.

 My kids are loving them, so I hope the kids in your life will too!